-IFRS 18 Presentation and Disclosure in Financial Statements - IFRS 18 introduces three sets of new requirements to give investors more transparent and comparable information about companies' financial performance for better investment decisions, being:
+IFRS 18 Presentation and Disclosure in Financial Statements - IFRS 18 introduces new requirements to give investors more transparent and comparable information about companies' financial performance for better investment decisions.
+This standard is effective for reporting periods beginning on or after January 1, 2027.